RosaliaTufano/code_review/README.md

 ## Contents

 In `datasets` folder both datasets for the two Transformer models are provided.
-The data are splitted in `training set`, `validation set` and `test set`; each of them can be found in the relative folder. \n
+The data are splitted in `training set`, `validation set` and `test set`; each of them can be found in the relative folder.

 The dataset of the `1-encoder` model is composed by *Reviewed Code Pairs* (RCPs).
 A RCP is a <$m_s$, $m_r$> pair composed by the abstracted code of the method extracted from the Java file submitted by a contributor for review (m_s) and by the abstracted code of its revised version (m_r).